What's A VPN? & Why You [REALLY] Need One in 2022

 A VPN (Virtual Private Network) is a simple software that was created to protect your online privacy and make life harder for hackers by anonymizing your traffic and location.
-But you can also use it for many other things, whether that’s breaking geoblocks to access every streaming service in the world, downloading torrents faster and more.
+But you can also use it for many other things like fast and secure browsing, and more.

 After reviewing over 300 VPNs and analyzing everything they have to offer, I can honestly say that VPNs are super easy to use and everyone can do it.
 My simple, no-nonsense guide will teach you everything you need to know to get started.

 What Can a VPN Do for You?

 A VPN can help to protect you in a few key ways:

 - VPNs encrypt all the data you send over the internet

 When you’re connected to a VPN server, all your internet traffic is encrypted.
 This means that nobody can see what you’re doing online, not even your internet service provider (ISP).
 And that means your ISP can't throttle your speeds either.